William-Pincombe/stats-consulting-collaboration-project/README.md

 # Cleaning of data

-Manually cleaned the data from Karl by copying into two new `.csv` files in LibreOffice Calc.
+Manually cleaned the data from Karl by copying into two new `.csv` files in LibreOffice Calc (an open-source alternative to excel).
 These files are saved within a folder called `cleaned-data`.

--   in `manually-cleaned-data-wide.csv`, the values of gene expression for each observation series are saved as a column, with the concentration as the independent variable.
+-   in `manually-cleaned-data-wide.csv`, the values of gene expression for each observation series are saved as a column, with the rows representing different levels of concentration (as given by the first column).
+Information about cell type and treatment were included in the column titles.
 This file does not contain information about the gene line.

--   in `manually-cleaned-data-long.csv`, gene expression is only one variable, with each trial (for different treatment, gene type and gene line) as a separate set of rows.
-The details for each observation, treatment, gene type and gene line, are given by categorical variables.
+-   in `manually-cleaned-data-long.csv`, the columns are concentration, gene expression, treatment, gene type and gene line, with each row representing an observation.

-I have generally used `manually-cleaned-data-long.csv` in analysis.
+I used `manually-cleaned-data-long.csv` in analysis, as it is a more sensible way to store the data, but I used the `manually-cleaned-data-wide.csv` a few times in tables.

 # Plots